Scuba Certification Cost

 Diving Fees

-Diving fees are one of the biggest variances because it's all on where you want to go.
-If you hop into your friends lake, it's free.
-If you want to go waaaay out to a pristine site that requires a 20 hour boat ride, it'll probably be over $1000.
-With that being said, there are some safe assumptions to better understand the "general" costs of everything.
+Diving fees are one of the biggest variances because it’s all about where you want to go.
+If you hop into your friends lake, it’s free.
+If you want to go waaaaaaay out to a pristine site that requires a 20 hour boat ride, it’ll probably be over $1000.
+With that being said, there are some safe assumptions to better understand the “general” costs of everything.

 Dive Insurance

 Ironically, dive insurance is one of the more reasonable costs you have as a scuba diver.
-There are many agencies that provide insurance for divers but DAN (Divers Alert Network) is the most popular & well know.
-DAN is a non-profit organization that provides insurance specifically for divers among other things.
-Their policies cover the specific medical treatments you would need as a diver and even covers special flights you would should an accident occur.
-They have medics & doctors on staff to answer medical questions, work with Duke University on hyperbaric science and are all around an amazing resource to have in our sport.
+There are many agencies that provide insurance for divers but DAN (Divers Alert Network) is the most popular & well known.
+DAN is a non-profit organization (based in our very own Durham, NC) that provides insurance specifically for divers among other things.
+Their policies cover the specific medical treatments you would need as a diver and even covers special flights you should an accident occur.
+They have medics & doctors on staff to answer medical questions for you, work with Duke University on hyperbaric science and are all around an amazing resource to have in our sport.
+They support divers & instructors worldwide so no matter WHERE you are, DAN can help with questions or medical emergencies.